What Is a UX Researcher? How to Get the Job

 As a UX researcher, it’s your job to answer these questions.
 Instead of making a best guess based on your own subjective experience, you’ll design a research strategy that will empower you to answer these questions in a data-driven way.
 You become an advocate for your users, in a way, giving them a voice in the product development process.

 As a UX researcher, you generally work with two types of research, qualitative and quantitative.
-We’ll take a brief look at each type (and when it might be useful).
+We’ll take a brief look at each type (and when each might be useful).

-Quantitative research focuses on numbers and statistics.
-In terms of usability, this might mean measuring how long it takes an average user to complete a task, what per cent of users successfully completed the task, and how many errors or bugs they encountered along the way.
-These numbers tend to be most useful when you have something to compare them to — either a previous design or a competitor’s product.

-Qualitative research examines non-numerical insights, such as why users had trouble completing a task or how they felt whilst using a product.
-If quantitative research gives us the “what”, qualitative research gives us the “why.”

-Another distinction made between types of research is that between behavioural and attitudinal research.
+Another distinction made between types of research is behavioural and attitudinal research.

 Behavioural research methods examine what users do.
 Where do they click on a page?
 What navigational path do they take through an app?